Katherine Johnson

 About this Lesson

-This lesson invites students to connect through mathematics, space exploration, and civil rights by exploring the life and legacy of Katherine Johnson, a brilliant Black American mathematician whose calculations helped launch humanity into space.
+This lesson invites students to connect mathematics, space exploration, and the civil rights movement by exploring the life and legacy of Katherine Johnson, a brilliant mathematician whose calculations helped launch humanity into space.
 In the 1960s, at NASA, Katherine broke through racial and gender barriers to become one of the most trusted mathematicians in the space program, her work proving essential to sending the first Americans into orbit and to the moon.
-We discover how Black women mathematicians have long been the hidden backbone of scientific achievement, their contributions overlooked but never absent.
-Students will explore STEAM careers, the history of the Civil Rights Movement, and the power of curiosity and persistence in the face of systemic barriers.
+We discover how Black women have long been the hidden backbone of scientific achievement, their contributions overlooked yet ever-present.
+Students will explore STEAM pathways, the history of the Civil Rights Movement, how to find your voice in the face of systemic barriers, and the power of curiosity and persistence.
 Students are empowered to see themselves as part of a long history of people whose brilliance and determination have moved the world forward, even when the world was not ready to recognize them.

 Lesson Materials